 Scattered site, one- and two-bedroom units, standard amenities, complete visitability and handicap accessibility design, to meet the housing needs of persons with special needs, including physical and/or chronic mental disabilities, (0% to 125% AMI).
 Includes a modification initiative to equip housing units with the necessary accessibility designs.
 May also include a housing program for Veterans utilizing a HUD-VASH Voucher.

+- Bellevue: 46 Units.

+Gretna: 10 Units.

-Bellevue: 46 Units.Gretna: 10 Units.La Vista: 16 Units.Papillion: 18 Units.Springfield: 5 Units.
+La Vista: 16 Units.

+Papillion: 18 Units.

+Springfield: 5 Units.

+- Balance of County: 23 Units.